-2. In paving any street or avenue by extending it across the carriage-way of such street or avenue, or if but a portion of the width of such carriage-way be obstructed, across such portion, in which case the obstruction shall be so arranged as to leave a passageway through, as nearly as may be, of uniform width.
+2. In paving any street or avenue, or if but a portion of the width of such carriageway of such street or avenue, or if but a portion of the width of such carriageway be obstructed, across such portion, in which case the obstruction shall be so arranged as to leave a passageway through, as nearly as may be, of uniform width.

-3. In building a sewer by placing it across the carriage-way at the ends of such excavation as shall be made.
+3. In building a sewer by placing it across the carriageway at the ends of such excavation as shall be made.